SmaranReddy/CS23B1011_BUSI_DATASET/README.md

 A key challenge in the dataset is **class imbalance**, where benign samples significantly outnumber malignant and normal samples.

-To address this issue, three experimental approaches were evaluated:
+To address this issue, two modeling approaches were explored.

+---

+# Approaches

+## 1. Standard CNN (Baseline Notebook)

+Three experimental approaches were evaluated:

 1. Simple CNN
 2. CNN with Class Weights
-3. CNN with SMOTE (Synthetic Minority Oversampling Technique)
+3. CNN with SMOTE

+---

+## 2. Depthwise Separable CNN (DWS Notebook)

+A more advanced and efficient architecture using:

+- MobileNetV2 (Transfer Learning)
+- Depthwise Separable Convolutions
+- Fine-Tuning
+- Data Augmentation

+Three experiments were conducted:

+1. Transfer Learning Baseline
+2. Transfer Learning + Class Weights
+3. Augmented Training (No SMOTE)

 ---